Treatment of Generalized Anxiety Disorder: A Two Part Series

-- Understand key components of prominent cognitive-behavioral theories of Generalized Anxiety Disorder (GAD).
+- Describe key components of prominent cognitive-behavioral theories of Generalized Anxiety Disorder (GAD).

-- Identify useful assessment tools for GAD/worry, as well as factors that can help differentiate worry from other forms of repetitive negative thinking (e.g., rumination).
+- Identify and utilize factors that can help differentiate worry from other forms of repetitive negative thinking (e.g., rumination).

-- Explain and implement traditional cognitive therapy techniques, such as identifying common thinking traps and generating balanced thoughts, for clients with GAD.
+- Explain and apply traditional cognitive therapy techniques, such as identifying common thinking traps and generating balanced thoughts, for clients with GAD.

-- Describe how tailored cognitive therapy techniques can be used to address worry, including strategies for concretizing expectations when worrying and then systematically tracking actual outcomes.
+- Discuss and demonstrate how tailored cognitive therapy techniques can be used to address worry, including strategies for concretizing expectations when worrying and then systematically tracking actual outcomes.

-- Learn how to guide clients with GAD in assessing and evaluating their beliefs about worry.
+- Explain and demonstrate how to guide clients with GAD in assessing and evaluating their beliefs about worry.

-- Learn to guide clients with GAD in assessing and evaluating their personal standards for performance in different life domains and roles.
+- Discuss and demonstrate how to guide clients with GAD in assessing and evaluating their personal standards for performance within and across different life domains and roles.